-Chicken pox, or the VZV/varicella-zoster virus, is one of the most common illness for children aged 2 to 12.
-However, while it is most common in young childen, people of all ages can experience chicken pox.
-The most common symptom of chicken pox is an itchy spotted space appearing like small blisters across the body.
-Most get a fever with chicken pox too.
+Chickenpox, or the VZV/varicella-zoster virus, is one of the most common illness for children aged 2 through 12.
+However, while it is most common in young childen, people of all ages may experience Chickenpox.
+The most common symptom of Chickenpox is a series of itchy, spotted spaces appearing to be small blisters across the body.

 - Sore throat

 Some pediatricians may prescribe antibiotics if the chicken pox sores become infected.
 This occurs when children itch the sores so often that they break open and allow other bacteria to get inside the wounds.
 The typical treatment for Chickenpox is simple: quarantine with plenty of rest and fluids!

 To schedule an appointment with Pediatrics On Demand today for chicken pox treatment, call (708) 424-0900.